Don Dokken: Solo release

 In the late 1980s, however, personal tension between Dokken and Lynch took its toll on the band.
 In 1988, after the Monsters of Rock Tour and a further platinum album, Don Dokken decided to break up the band and they went on their separate ways.
 Don Dokken originally wanted to continue on under the Dokken moniker, but since the other three members shared partial ownership over the Dokken name, he was forced to put out his next album under his own name, and it became known as his first solo album.

 The album, titled Up from the Ashes, was released in 1990, and was very similar to the Dokken catalog.
-This project was a supergroup of sorts, made up of guitarists John Norum (of Europe fame) and Billy White (of Watchtower fame), bassist Peter Baltes (of Accept fame), and drummer Mikkey Dee (of King Diamond and Motörhead and Scorpions).
+This project was a supergroup of sorts, made up of guitarists John Norum (of Europe fame) and Billy White (of Watchtower fame), bassist Peter Baltes (of Accept fame), and drummer Mikkey Dee (of King Diamond; later Motörhead and Scorpions).
 John Norum's drummer Hempo Hildén was initially part of the band but was replaced by Dee before the album was recorded.
 Baltes had previously been a member of Dokken during the late 1970s for a brief period.
 Two music videos were made for the singles "Mirror Mirror" and "Stay", respectively.
 Also, during the late 1980s and early 1990s, Don spent time as a producer for the metal band XYZ.

 He also made a guest appearance on the German progressive metal band Vanden Plas's Spirit of Live album as the vocalist for their live performance of Dokken's "Kiss of Death", the studio version of which can be found on Vanden Plas's Far Off Grace album.